coreos/docs/os/customizing-sshd.md

 The following sections walk through applying the same changes documented above on a running machine.

+*Note*: To avoid incidentally locking yourself out of the machine, it's a good idea to double-check you're able to directly login to the machine's console, if applicable.

 ### Changing the sshd port